-Service for?
 The service is for anyone receiving home care in East Renfrewshire who want to retain their independence as far as possible.

 I am still restricted with my injury, however happy with my achievements.
-No pressure was put on me, only advice and encouragement service and hope it leads to me staying in my own home
+No pressure was put on me, only advice and encouragement confidence

-Although I was apprehensive at the start, I soon found confidence in the service
+Although I was apprehensive at the start, I soon found confidence in the service Helping people plan for their recovery from drug and alcohol addiction